 Unlike conventional air guns, this one shoots relatively quieter.
 So, even if you practice shooting in the backyard, it will not disturb the neighbor.

-Available in .177 caliber option, the accuracy is decent.
+Available in .177 caliber option, the accuracy of this pcp gun is decent.
 You can achieve up to 1000 FPS using lead pellets without losing accuracy.
 For short or mid-range shooting, the manufacturer implemented a single-stage trigger so that you can take shots quickly.

 Comes with a fiber optic rear sight with fiber optic front sight, you can get a clear visual on targets and shoot without compromising much with the accuracy.
 Furthermore, you can mount a third-party, more advanced scope and other accessories on its dovetail rail without any issues.